li-shangru/WikipediaDarkTheme/README.md

 * An install page should pop up automatically.

-* Click the `Enable Dark Theme` option on the top right corner.
+* Click the `Enable Dark Theme` option in the top right corner.

 ## Screenshots